A group of three students wearing Jayhawk Buddy System beanie hats

 Background

-The Jayhawk Buddy System is a social norms and protective behavior campaign to reduce the use and misuse of alcohol by KU students.
-It offers tips and tools for what students should be doing to stay safe whether they choose to drink alcohol or not.
+The Jayhawk Buddy System is a protective behavior and social norms campaign to reduce the use and misuse of alcohol by KU students.
+It offers tips and tools for what students should be doing to stay safer whether they choose to drink alcohol or not.

 This campaign was designed by a JOUR 640 Strategic Campaigns class in the School of Journalism in Spring 2010.
 Students in the class spent months researching protective behaviors, assessing KU-specific data and reviewing programs from other institutions across the nation.
 The Jayhawk Buddy System resulted from their efforts and was implemented in Fall 2010.
 Originally managed by Student Affairs, the Jayhawk Buddy System was turned over to the Health Education Resource Office in 2015.

-Grant funding has sustained the program over the last decade.
+Grant funding sustained the program for over a decade.
 The initial grant was secured from Anheuser-Busch through a partnership with the National Social Norms Institute (housed at the University of Virginia 2006-2016) later renamed the National Social Norms Center (housed at Michigan State University 2016-present).
 The University of Kansas was fortunate to be one of just ten schools selected to receive this renewable grant.
-Additional grant funds secured from MillerCoors/ International Town & Gown Association help support ongoing initiatives.
-Thanks to a product partnership in 2022 between KU Athletics and local distillery, J. Rieger & Co, we were fortunate to receive a portion of sales from a limited edition Rock Chalk Rye Whiskey.
+Additional grant funds secured from MillerCoors/ International Town & Gown Association helped support ongoing initiatives.
+Today, thanks to a product partnership beginning in 2022 between KU Athletics and local distillery, J. Rieger & Co, we are fortunate to receive a portion of sales from KU edition products, such as Rock Chalk Rye Whiskey, Wave the Wheat Vodka, Goal Line Gin, and KU canned cocktails.

 Key Components